Pagan Press

 Propaganda, Profiteering and Genocide from the Medical-Industrial

 Complex.
 By John Lauritsen.
 480 pages.
-Photographs, graphs, and other
+Photographs,

 illustrations.
 Name and subject indices. $20 Trade Paperback.